top of page

 Let’s look at a possible scenario in the mutual fund case.
 Let’s say that you bought into the mutual fund in 1995 for $5,000.
 The fund grew to $10,000 and was worth $10K in, say 2005, when the company you initially invested with (Company A) became Company B. Between 2005 and today, your investment grew to $30,000.
 If you were to sell it today, it is likely that the 1099-B form that reports cost basis would say your cost basis was $10,000 rather than $5,000 because Company B probably just recorded your basis based on the amount when they transferred it.
 That may not be the case, but it could be.
 In that case, things would be better for you because instead of paying taxes on a profit of $10,000, you’d pay taxes on a profit of $5,000.
 Because you have no record of what you actually paid, you’d use the 1099-B you got from Company B, and I am not aware of any illegality or tax evasion because of that issue.
 The unfortunate case would be if say your cost basis when you bought in was $10,000, but the mutual fund had taken a downturn and when Company B took over in 2005, the market value was $5,000 and they send you a 1099-B with a basis of $5,000 so you are taxed on a profit of $30k - $5K or $25K which is much more than the true basis in this case of $30K - $10K or $20K.

-You can read more about determining basis at these two IRS pubs:
+You can read more about determining basis at this IRS publication.

 bottom of page